-The sweep specification described in "General Sweep Specification" on page 191 can also be applied to define multiple analyses including Monte Carlo analysis.
+The sweep specification described in General Sweep Specification can also be applied to define multiple analyses including Monte Carlo analysis.
 This can be applied to the swept modes .DC, .AC, .NOISE and .TF along with .TRAN.
-The analyses .SENS, .PZ and .OP cannot be run in multi-step mode.
+The analyses .SENS and .OP cannot be run in multi-step mode.
 A multi-step .OP is in fact the same as .DC so this is not required.
-Monte Carlo analysis is the subject of its own chapter (see "Monte Carlo Analysis" on page 257) but it is invoked in the same way as other multi-step modes.
+Monte Carlo analysis is the subject of its own chapter (see Monte Carlo Analysis) but it is invoked in the same way as other multi-step modes.
 As well as the standard 6 sweep modes, small-signal multi-step analyses can be run in snapshot mode which uses snapshots created by a previous transient analysis.